gautamMalu/centos-xen/README.md

 The installation itself doesn't require internet connection, but it requires internet connection for bridge networking setup.
 It will use the default interface used during installation for bridge-networking.
 I am using nmcli for bridge-networking setup, it doesn't support wifi interfaces as bridage-slave, ethernet interfaces works just fine.

 After installation you can see 2 xl config scripts CentOS-6-demoVm.cfg and CentOS-7-demoVm.cfg in /root directory.
+The kickstart scripts used to install these VMs can be found at https://github.com/gautamMalu/ks4CentOSXen

+The qcow2 VM images of both VMs is stored in /srv/xen/ folder.
+These images can be used as template imgages to install more VMs.

 To run CentOS-6 demo VM:
 `xl create -c CentOS-6-demoVm.cfg`